Transactions¶

 }

-Generally, the input field can contains a list of T@n : wit, denoted by the list delimiters [...] and separated by ;.
+Generally, the input field can contain a list of T@n : wit, denoted by the list delimiters [...] and separated by ;.
 Moreover, @n can be omitted and the output index is assumed to be 0.
-For example:

 transaction B {